Bigtochi/Nigeria-Inflation-Analysis/README.md

 An analysis of Nigeria's inflation rate over six decades using World Bank data, examining how major economic and political shocks have shaped the cost of living.

+As someone who runs a retail business in Nigeria, I wanted to understand how these inflation swings compare historically — pricing and stocking decisions today are shaped by exactly this kind of volatility, and this project helped me see how far back that pattern actually goes.

 ## Key Findings
 - Inflation has been highly volatile rather than steadily rising — swinging between near-zero and peaks above 70% at different points since 1960
-- The sharpest spike in the dataset occurs during the **1993–95 economic crisis**, where inflation surged to its highest recorded level in the series
+- **1995 recorded the highest inflation rate in the dataset at 72.8%**, the peak of a sustained crisis period — four of the five worst years on record (1988, 1989, 1993, 1994, 1995) cluster in this single decade, showing the 1993–95 crisis was the climax of a longer economic buildup, not an isolated shock
-- A second major spike appears in the mid-1970s, followed by decades of relative moderation through the 2000s
+- A second major spike appears in the mid-1970s (~34%), followed by two decades of relative moderation through the 2000s
-- Inflation has trended upward again since 2020, accelerating through the **post-COVID period** and approaching 30% by 2024
+- Inflation has trended upward again since 2020, accelerating through the post-COVID period and approaching 30% by 2024
-- The **2016 recession** shows a more moderate but still visible bump compared to the 1990s and post-2020 periods
+- The 2016 recession shows a more moderate but still visible bump compared to the 1990s and post-2020 periods

 ## Data